platformsh/platformsh-docs/docs/src/domains/cdn/fastly.md

 ## HTTP Redirect

-If you are connecting to origin using TLS then you should enable the `Force TLS and HSTS` setting under your Fastly service.
-Connecting over TLS will force every request to origin over port 443 meaning the http to https rules found in `routes.yaml` will not work.
+Platform.sh recommends specifying only HTTPS routes in your `routes.yaml` file.
+This results in all pages being served over SSL and any requests for an HTTP URL automatically redirected to HTTPS.

+Connecting to your origin from Fastly [with TLS enabled](https://docs.fastly.com/products/tls-service-options) will force every request over port 443, breaking these automatic redirects.
+It will be necessary to enable the ["Force TLS and enable HSTS"](https://docs.fastly.com/en/guides/enabling-hsts-through-fastly) setting to complete your Fastly configuration in this case.

 ## DNS TXT records